Tivility/Issues/Articles/NE_of_CN_cpc_Spell_Boost_反思.md

 ### Problem

  Shadowverse is a funny game.
-Oneday you are playing a round of this game.
+Oneday you are playing a round of this game.<br>
  You have n cards, each with two attributes $w_i$ and $x_i$.
-If you use card i, you will cost $w_i$ points of power and cause $x_i$ damage to the enemy.
+If you use card i, you will cost $w_i$ points of power and cause $x_i$ damage to the enemy. <br>
  Among them, there are two special types of cards: some cards are magic cards and some have "spell boost effect".
 Everytime you have used a magic card, for each unused "spell boost effect" card i: if the current cost of i (i.e. $w_i$) is positive, then $w_i$ will be reduced by 1.
-Note that some cards may be both magic cards and have spell boost effect.
+Note that some cards may be both magic cards and have spell boost effect. <br>
- Now you have W points of power, you need to calculate maximum total damage you can cause.
+ Now you have W points of power, you need to calculate maximum total damage you can cause. <br>

  ### Input
- input is given from Standard Input in the following format: n W <br>
+ input is given from Standard Input in the following format: <br>
+ n W <br>
  $w_1$ $x_1$ $is\_magic_1$ $is\_spell\_boost_1$ <br>
  $w_2$ $x_2$ $is\_magic_2$ $is\_spell\_boost_2$ <br>